cainsoltoff/MachiKoro/README.md

 The MachiKoro package contains all the necessary code to play the game with humans, AI players, or a mix.
 Currently, only the original game is implemented, but I will eventually add the expansions.
 You can also customize the card payouts/dice triggers, intial game values (i.e. starting cards, coins per player), etc by changing the CSV files in the module and calling reloadDB in MachiKoro.StaticCardDatabase.

-<b>MachiKoro.GameController</b> - This is the main sub-module whcih contains the class GameController class which will handle the game.
+<b>MachiKoro.GameController</b> - This is the main sub-module which contains the main GameController.

 <b>MachiKoro.PlayerController</b> - Contains an abstract base class Player Controller that can be sub-classed to create new player controllers.
                              Also includes two player controller types - a randomized AI and a human player (where the game queries the player for input).
                              Add PlayerControllers to the GameController via the latter's add_player_controller method.

-<b>MachiKoro.StaticCardDatabase</b> - generates a serialized python object containing all the base game information on cards
+<b>MachiKoro.StaticCardDatabase</b> - generates a serialized python object *static_game_db.pkl* (if it doesn't exist) containing all the base game information on cards
-                                      and players (through the csv files in csv_game_db_files) if one doesn't exist.
-There's also a top-level reloadDB method that forces the regeneration of the .pkl file from the underlying CSV files (i.e. if you make edits).
+                                      and players (through the csv files in csv_game_db_files).
+There's also a top-level reloadDB method that forces the regeneration of the .pkl file from the underlying CSV files (i.e. call if you make edits to the csv files).

 ---